 Elis Ribeiro, Chief Operating Officer, has spent the last six election cycles working in Democratic politics.
 Previous to joining House Majority Pac in 2015, she served as the Operations Director of the Democratic Congressional Campaign Committee on the independent expenditure side.
 In the 2012 cycle, she served as a Regional Operations Director at Obama for America, President Obama's national re-election campaign.
 She has worked on US Senate and Governor's campaigns in Ohio.
 She received a B.A. with honors in Political Science and History from Case Western Reserve University.

-Jeb Fain, Senior Communications Advisor, worked on campaigns in Georgia, Central New York, and Connecticut before returning to his hometown of Washington, DC.
+Jeb Fain, Communications Director, worked on campaigns in Georgia, Central New York, and Connecticut before returning to his hometown of Washington, DC.
 In 2012, he served as Communications Director for Rep. Elizabeth Esty’s successful first-run for Congress — continuing in that role for her official office.
 He was also campaign Press Secretary for former Rep. Mike Arcuri in 2010.
 Jeb first joined HMP as the group’s Communications Director in 2016.
 Prior to that, he served as Northeast Regional Press Secretary for the Democratic Congressional Campaign Committee and worked as a consultant for Ralston Lapp Media during the 2014 cycle.

 Nicole Runge D’Ercole